rubberduck203/ex_prometheus_logger/README.md

 ## Roadmap

-In no particular order...
+1. Provide examples for using

-1. Provide examples for using the Pushgateway and exposing a `/metrics` endpoint.
+   - [ ] Pushgateway
-2. Use [logger metadata][meta-data] to supply an application label for the metrics.
+   - [ ] Exposing a `/metrics` endpoint
-3. Support labels in general.
-Maybe read them from user config.
+2. Use pushgateway automatically if `:prometheus, :pushgateway` config is present in app env.